Open to all, meet our experienced staff online to discover more about our industry-standard facilities and wide range of courses.

 If you’re planning a new career and need a degree to move forward, our Access courses could help you find the path to success.
 If you don’t already have the qualifications to get a place at university, our one-year Access courses will give you the introductory knowledge you need and help bring your academic skills up to the required level.
 These courses are an intensive but supportive route to gaining the skills and knowledge needed for your chosen career path and you’ll need GCSE English and Maths Grade C/4 or above to enrol.

 This course is for adults aged 19+ who would like to progress onto one of the Access courses but do not have the right qualifications.
-This course runs two days a week and will cover GCSE Maths, GCSE English and GCSE Biology.
+This course starts in September and runs for one academic year.

 As well as the core study skills units, this course has been designed to offer 21 credits in Biology and 18 credits in Chemistry so that the learner has a good foundation in both subject areas enabling applications to a wide range of biology/chemistry related degrees.
 Find out more here.